-Raffael Marty is one of the world's most recognized authorities on security data analytics.
-Raffy is the founder and CEO of pixlcloud, the next generation data visualization platform for big data.
-With a track record at companies including IBM Research and ArcSight, he is thoroughly familiar with established practices and emerging trends in data analytics.
+Raffael Marty is one of the world's most recognized authorities on security data analytics and visualization.
+Raffy is the founder and CEO of pixlcloud, a next generation visual analytics platform.
+With a track record at companies including IBM Research and ArcSight, he is thoroughly familiar with established practices and emerging trends in big data analytics.
 He has served as Chief Security Strategist with Splunk and was a co-founder of Loggly, a cloud-based log management solution.
-Author of 'Applied Security Visualization' and frequent speaker at academic and industry events, Raffy is a leading thinker and advocate of visualization for unlocking insights into data.
-For more than 14 years, Raffy has lived in the security and log management space to help Fortune 500 companies defend themselves against sophisticated adversaries and train organizations around the world in the art of data visualization for security.
-Practicing zen has become an important part of Raffy's life, sometimes leading to insights not in data but in life.
+Author of Applied Security Visualization and frequent speaker at academic and industry events, Raffy is a leading thinker and advocate of visualization for unlocking data insights.
+For more than 14 years, Raffy has worked in the security and log management space to help Fortune 500 companies defend themselves against sophisticated adversaries and has trained organizations around the world in the art of data visualization for security.
+Zen meditation has become an important part of Raffy's life, sometimes leading to insights not in data but in life.

 This graph visualization shows the propagation of malware through a deliberately infected computer network.
 Twelve machines in the network were infected to see how the traffic spread to other machines.
 Over 7800 machines were included in the dataset.